 Whether you are a visitor or resident in the UAE, take particular care not to cause offence, including on social media.

 Charity and fundraising activities are closely regulated, including when conducted online and via social media.
+Make sure charity or volunteer organisations are registered with the Government of the UAE before participating.

 Sex outside of marriage and LGBTI issues